-Electric and gas lawn mowers have come a long way since the first time they appeared on the market.
+Electric vs gas lawn mowers that what we are dealing with here.
+They have both come a long way since the first time they appeared on the market.
 The lawn mowers of today are a result of an age-old quest for a faster, simpler, and more efficient solution for lawn care.

 Thanks to renowned lawn care equipment manufacturers such as Troy-Bilt, Black & Decker, Honda, and Snapper, there are plenty of reliable lawn mowers on the market today—both electric and gas-powered.